tomaszs/Spoticy/README.md

 # How to get the music

 Buy music directly from the authors.
 They earn the most that way.
-There are also legal platforms to buy music files
+There are also legal platforms to buy music files.
+Consult the licence to make sure it covers the use case.

 # Motivation